samdze/playdate-nim/README.md

 `config.nims`, and adding entries to your `.gitignore`.
 If you don't want this behavior, you can add the `--no-auto-config` flag, which will disable this.

+### Custom pdxinfo values

+Running `pdn` will automatically generate a `pdxinfo` file based on the project details in your packages `nimble` file.
+If you need to customize these values, you can add a `pdxinfo` file to the root of your package.

 ## Examples

 The example project `playdate_example` also contains VSCode launch configurations to build, start and debug your Nim application from the editor.